Kensington, Philadelphia: Political representation

 Kensington is represented on the Philadelphia's City Council by Districts 1 and 7.
-Mark Squilla is the Councilmember for District 1 and Maria D. Quiñones Sánchez is the Councilmember for District 7.
+As of 2024, Mark Squilla is the Councilmember for District 1 and Quetcy Lozada is the Councilmember for District 7.

 Kensington mostly lies under the 180th State Representative District, being represented by Jose Giral.
 Parts of the neighborhood lie in the 177th or 197th Districts, represented by Joseph C. Hohenstein and Danilo Burgos respectively.

 Post office

 The United States Post Office operates the Kensington Post Office at 1602 Frankford Ave.
 The U.S. Postal Service designates Kensington as ZIP codes 19125 (Kensington Station).
 The U.S. Postal service considers 19134 (Richmond Station) as the area known as Port Richmond.
 Adjacent neighborhoods are Northern Liberties (ZIP code 19123), Fishtown and Olde Richmond (ZIP code 19125), Port Richmond (ZIP code 19134).